+x / ///

 Week Lecture/Theme

 1: Introduction PR in Britain, History and Roles: An Overview

-Thurs 5 th September Integrated Marketing Communications
+Thurs 14 th January Integrated Marketing Communications

-2: Britain The Media Context of PR in the UK
+2: Britain • The Media Context of PR in the UK

-Weds 11 th September The Political Context of PR in the UK
+Weds 20 th January • The Political Context of PR in the UK

 3: CSR • CSR

-Thurs 12th September Brand Equity and CSR
+Thursday 21 st Brand Equity and CSR

+January brand Equity and CSK

-4: Guest Lecture & Theory Guest Lecture
+4: Guest Lecture &

+Theory Guest Lecture

-Wed 18 th September PR Theories and Application
+Weds 27th January • PR Theories and Application

-5. Field Trip Thurs 19 th September Trip to Cadbury World
+5. Field Trip Trip to Cadbury World

-• (details to be finalised and emailed to students)

-Weds 25 th September No Class (Make up Session on Friday 27 th September)
+Thurs 28 th January This is an all day trip.
+We will leave at 9.00 am and be back by 5.00 pm

-6: Corporate Identity and Audiences Stakeholders and the Public
+6: Corporate Audiences Stakeholders and the Public

-Stakeholders Corporate Identity and Image
+Identity and Corporate Identity and Image

-Thurs 26 th September
+Stakeholders

+Weds 3 rd February

-7: Internal and Financial PR • Internal PR
+7: Internal and Internal PR

-Friday 27 th September Financial PR
+Financial PR • Financial PR

+Thursday 4 th

+February

 8: Sectors Arts, Leisure and Entertainment PR

-Wed 2 nd October Politics and PR
+Weds 10 th February Politics and PR

-Alongside Group B (taught by Dr Stefan

-Schwartzkopf)

 9: Sectors Fashion PR

-Thurs 3 rd October Revision
+Thurs 11 th Revision

+February

-10: Final Examination Examination
+10: Final Examination

-Mon 7 th October Exam times and locations will be posted on the BU

-London website and in the Student Newsletter two weeks before exam dates.
+Examination This will be a take home examination.
+Students are to collect it from

+Mon 15 th February the student affair office at 9.00 am and email to me by 2.00 pm.

-\ Contingency Class Date: Friday 27th September.
+\ Contingency Class Date: Friday 5th February.
 Students are obligated to keep this date free to attend class should any class dates need to be rescheduled